-Since 1978, Roger Zabinski has made over 750 bows for violin, viola, cello, bass, and some baroque models as well.
+Since 1978, Roger Zabinski made over 900 bows for violin, viola, cello, bass, and some baroque models as well.

-He has used a number of models over the years, including Eugene Sartory, Dominique Peccatte, and Francoise Tourte.
-Roger now works entirely with his own original pattern, developed from the spirit of the early and middle 19th century French bowmakers.
+He used a number of models over the years, including Eugene Sartory, Dominique Peccatte, and Francoise Tourte.
+Roger's more recent works were entirely with his own original pattern, developed from the spirit of the early and middle 19th century French bowmakers.
 Inspired by the early French aesthetic, these bows have the same look and feel of the bows of that period.

 Roger Zabinski's bows are played by professional musicians and conservatory students all over the world.
 The Smithsonian Institution owns a specially executed quartet of his bows.